lili-bodrogi1/data-warehouse-uni-project/README.md

 To transform transactional data into a business-friendly star schema format and generate reports for key business questions such as sales by region, credit card types, online purchases, and purchase motivations.

+## 👤 My Role

+As a member of a 5-person team, my key contributions were:

+- Co-designed the dimensional model (star schema) used in the data warehouse
+- Created tables and wrote SQL scripts for the DW layer, including datatype conversions and constraints
+- Implemented **Slowly Changing Dimension (SCD) logic** to maintain historical data (ValidFrom / ValidTo)
+- Assisted in building **Power BI dashboards**

 ## 🛠️ Technologies Used

 - Microsoft SQL Server